aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

 ## Replicas

 A `GlobalTable` can be configured with replica tables.
-To do this, the `GlobalTable` must be defined in a region non-agnostic `Stack`.
+To do this, the `GlobalTable` must be defined in a `Stack` with a defined region.
 The main deployment region must not be given as a replica because this is created by default with the `GlobalTable`.
-The following is a minimal `GlobalTable` definition with `replicas` defined in `us-east-1` and `us-east-2`:
+The following is a minimal example of defining a `GlobalTable` with `replicas`.
+This `GlobalTable` definition will provision three copies of the table - one in `us-west-2` (primary deployment region), one in `us-east-1`, and one in `us-east-2`.

 ```ts
 import * as cdk from 'aws-cdk-lib';